deepsense-ai/seahorse/seahorse-workflow-executor/docs/_reference/external_cluster.md

 ## Overview

-Seahorse Standalone comes bundled with a local, single-node Spark cluster to allow you to get started quickly.
+Seahorse comes bundled with a local, single-node Spark cluster to allow you to get started quickly.
 To assess its full potential, however, configure Seahorse to utilize external clusters.

 In order to connect to a cluster, the machine with Seahorse must be addressable from every node of the cluster.